AnggaR96s/Reforestation/README.md

-## I used to be a banker, but I lost interest.
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.